WeblateOrg/weblate/docs/admin/machine.rst

 The recommended way how to use Apertium is to run own Apertium APy server.

-Alternatively you can use Apertium server, but you should get API key from them, otherwise number of requests is rate limited.
+Alternatively you can use https://www.apertium.org/apy if you don't expect to make too many requests.

 To enable this service, add ``weblate.trans.machine.apertium.ApertiumAPYTranslation`` to :setting:`MACHINE_TRANSLATION_SERVICES`.